Are Majestic Polar Bears warm or cold? (2025)

 • Polar bears keep warm through their metabolism and insulation.

-• Their clear hair and thick blubber make great insulation.
+• Their colourless fur traps air, and their thick blubber provides strong insulation.

 • They handle cold well, but can struggle with food shortages or long swims.